 If you don’t have a UK bank account, see my Wise Borderless Account review for more information on how it may be possible to get UK banking details even if you’re not a UK resident.

 Deposits and Withdrawals are made by bank transfer from a UK bank.
 Debit card deposit is not available.

 Deposits from your bank usually show up in your Growth Street account the same or next working day.

 Withdrawals go to a registered and verified bank account, and typically take 1 – 3- business days.

 Time to Become Invested

 It can take a few days to get invested into loans with Growth Street.
 I’ve found it varies based on the amount of capital I am investing, as well as the loan book.
-Sometimes capital can go into loans almost immediately, however other times it has taken a couple of days.
-I’ve never known it to take more than 2 working days to become fully invested.
-You can always see from the main screen dashboard how much is invested and how much is waiting to be invested.
+As auto-invest is the only option, it’s just a case of waiting in line for your turn.

 Who are we lending to?

 Loan agreements are directly between the lender and the borrower.
 Growth Street just acts as a middle man, managing loans, payments and debt collection etc.